Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 #### Channel Message

 Outputs a comprehensive, channel-specific message to the user.
-This message includes rich-media, for example, images, audio.
+This message includes rich-media, for example, images or audio.
 You can define distinct messages for each channel, such as Webchat, Voice Gateway, WhatsApp, and others.

 | Parameter        | Type    | Description                                                                                                                                                                                                                                                     |